 Note: Reboot if kernel was upgraded.

 initdb command has to be run by the user who owns PostgreSQL (user postgres).
-Enter:

-9. Enable and restart the PostgreSQL cluster.
+4. Enable and restart the PostgreSQL cluster.

-10. Create the role alexandria.
+Create the database.

-12. To ensure that the database has been created, run:
+6. To ensure that the database has been created, run:

 The results should show the alexandria database.

-13. Run the pre-flight check script to confirm that your system is properly configured to load the data.
+8. Run the pre-flight check script to confirm that your system is properly configured to load the data.

-14. Use the load script to load the CLAIMS Direct data into PostgreSQL tables.
+9. Switch to the directory which holds the backfile you extracted in step 1.
+Use the load script to load the CLAIMS Direct data into PostgreSQL tables.
 Since the loading process will take 1-2 days, we recommend that you use the

-16. Once the loading process is complete, you can run the
+11. Once the loading process is complete, you can run the

 More information about the tables can be seen in Data Warehouse Design.

-17. Optional: you may want to run a simple SQL query as an additional test to confirm that the data is present.
+12. Optional: you may want to run a simple SQL query as an additional test to confirm that the data is present.